Exscientia/molflux/docs/source/pages/modelzoo/how_to_add_models.md

 Both approaches have their pros and cons.
 The former will give you much more flexibility over your model architecture and its development as you will be completely decoupled from any `molflux.modelzoo` changes (other than those to the public protocol API).
-It does mean though that you will now have one more piece of software to maintain, and you may end up re-implementing on your side of things many of the utility features that already exist in `molflux.modelzoo`.
+It does mean though that you will now have one more piece of software to maintain, and you may end up re-implementing many of the utility features that already exist in `molflux.modelzoo`.

 ### Publishing your model as a plugin